 Preheat oven to 375°F.

-Spread two ladles of the tomato sauce to bottom of a large baking pan.
+Spread two ladles of the tomato sauce on the bottom of a large baking dish or casserole dish.

 Stuff all the shells with the filling and place them filling side up.